 Get to know Lima on foot, as you walk through some of the most interesting parts and get an idea of daily life in Peru’s largest city.
-Taste interesting Peruvian fruits you have never seen before at a local market and blend in with the Limeños by taking public transportation.
+Taste interesting Peruvian fruits you have never seen before at a local market and blend in with the Limeños.

-This tour starts at 9 am, or a bit earlier if your hotel is not located in Miraflores or Barranco district.
-Together with your local English speaking guide, you will take public transportation, which is a great way of getting an idea of a Limeño’s life in the capital, until you reach your first destination; the Surquillo market.
+This tour starts at 9 am from Miraflores.
+Together with your local English-speaking guide you will reach your first destination by walking; the Surquillo market.
 Here, you can try an incredible amount of fruits you have probably never tasted before.

-After strolling around in this interesting part of Lima, you will end this tour in the very centric Kennedy Park in Miraflores around 13.30 pm.
+After strolling around in this interesting part of Lima, you will end this tour back in Miraflores around 1.30 pm.
 If you want, you can choose to have lunch with your guide after the tour, as well (not included).
 In that case, you will end up in the historical center of Lima instead.

 The Lima Walking Tour is a great way to understand a lot about Peru’s culture, which is why we highly recommend taking the tour at the beginning of your Peru trip.
 With the knowledge that you gain on this tour, you will be able to enjoy the rest of your holiday to the fullest.
 And don’t forget that you can ask your guide about anything you want to know about Lima.
 Don’t shy away from being curious!